cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 * Once you have an inside bar, the bar previous to it is called a motherbar
 * Sometimes its hard to get out of the motherbar and it ends up as a chopshop

+### Triable They Out

+* Triable They Out, they always do
+* Top or bottom of tri - good time to start looking for a reversal
+* Corrective activitity (aka a pull back)
+* Don't want to take the countertrend trade because you are fighting time frame continuity
+* Good time to add during triangle they out

 ## Notes from The Strat Course